o3de/o3de.org/content/docs/userguide/gems-system.md

+description: ' Use the modular gems system to share code and art assets between your game projects in &ALYlong;. '
+slug: gems-system
+title: Programming with Gems
+---
 # Programming with Gems<a name="gems-system"></a>

 The modular gems system is a management infrastructure for sharing code and art assets between Lumberyard game projects\.
 The modular gems system consists of gem packages that you can access and manage with the [Project Configurator](configurator-intro.md) or [`Lmbr.exe`](lmbr-exe.md)\.
 You can use gems to add functionality such as code, art, scripts, supporting files, and references to other gems to your game project\.